Maria Berényi: Biography

 As a poet, Berényi has published volumes of verses in both Romanian and Hungarian.
 Romanian literary critic and historian Ecaterina Țarălungă defined Berényi as "the most prolific bilingual poet of the Romanian community of Hungary".
 Her debut volume was Autodefinire ("Self-definition", 1987), followed by Fără titlu/Cím nélkül ("Untitled", 1989, a bilingual volume), Pulsul veacului palid ("The Pulse of the Pale Century", 1997) and În pragul noului mileniu ("On the Verge of the New Millennium", 2002).
 University of Szeged lecturer Iudit Călinescu described Berényi's use of bilinguism as a formula to more adequately meet the needs of lyrical expression and find answers to existential questions.
 Eötvös Loránd University professor Tiberiu Herdean characterized Berényi's poetry as sincere, confessional and with rich themes and a high emotional and intellectual charge. Țarălungă highlighted as the main themes in Berényi's poetry the years of childhood, the "grass of childhood", the "tears of the 20th century" and the century's children without childhood and "street children".

-On 1 December 2011, Berényi was awarded the Order of Cultural Merit in the rank of "Commander" by President of Romania Traian Băsescu for her actions for Romanian culture and identity as a member of the Romanian diaspora.
-Other awards she has received are the Eminescu Award from Editura Eminescu and the Oradea-based magazine Familia, the "For Méhkerék" medal and diploma, an honorary diploma from the Romanian Cultural Institute's branch in Budapest and the "Golden Platelet" distinction from the Vasile Goldiș Western University of Arad.
-She was an honorary guest at the Transylvania International Book Festival celebrated from 3 to 8 October 2017 in Cluj-Napoca, in which she received the award "Honorary Citizen of Romanian Culture" for her studies and volumes on Romanian history.
+On 1 December 2011, Berényi was awarded the Order of Cultural Merit in the rank of "Commander" by the President of Romania, Traian Băsescu, for her actions for Romanian culture and identity as a member of the Romanian diaspora.
+She has also received the Eminescu Award from the publishing house Editura Eminescu and the Oradea-based magazine Familia, the "For Méhkerék" medal and diploma, an honorary diploma from the Romanian Cultural Institute's branch in Budapest and the "Golden Platelet" distinction from the Vasile Goldiș Western University of Arad.
+She was an honorary guest at the Transylvania International Book Festival held in Cluj-Napoca from 3 to 8 October 2017, in which she received the award "Honorary Citizen of Romanian Culture" for her studies and volumes on Romanian history.